Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Why Do 45,000 International Patients Choose India for Knee Replacement Every Year?

-The number is not a marketing figure.
-It is an estimate based on Indian government medical tourism data and hospital intake statistics from the country's leading orthopaedic centres.
 Forty-five thousand patients per year, from over a hundred countries, choosing India for joint replacement surgery.
 The reasons behind that number are worth understanding.

 The cost is transformative, not just cheaper